spedas/pyspedas/pyspedas/ace/README.md

 ## Advanced Composition Explorer (ACE) Mission
-The routines in this folder can be used to load data from the Advanced Composition Explorer (ACE) mission.
+The routines in this module can be used to load data from the Advanced Composition Explorer (ACE) mission.

 ### Instruments
 - Magnetometer (MFI)